Kappyh/Kappyh/README.md

 **More about me:**

-🔭 I’m currently working on *BBI Solutions* in São Paulo, Brazil.
+🔭 I’m currently working on *Memed* in São Paulo, Brazil.

 📖 Studying on IGTI, MBA Full Stack Course.

 📖 Studying on Rocketseat, GoStack Bootcamp.

-📖 Studying on howBootcamps, Ux Design Bootcamp.

 🌱 I’m currently learning React, React Native and Flutter.